Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 The free Fringe shows (Free Fringe Festival)

 About 700 indoor shows at the Fringe are technically free.
-They are listed in the Free Fringe program (free print copies at any venue).
-You walk in, watch the show, and the performer passes a hat or asks for a donation at the end.
+They're listed in the Free Fringe program (free print copies at any venue).
+You walk in, watch, and the performer passes a hat or asks for a donation at the end.
 Quality varies wildly.
-Family-friendly free Fringe shows tend to be in venues like the Cabaret Voltaire and Whistlebinkies.
+Family-friendly free Fringe shows tend to be in venues like Cabaret Voltaire and Whistlebinkies.
 Check the official Fringe app for "free" filtered by "kids" each day.

 Family-Friendly Ticketed Venues